-SEMESTER - I

-PROPERTIES OF MATTER AND SOUND
+SEMESTER - I PROPERTIES OF MATTER AND SOUND

-TOTAL HOURS: 105 HOURSCOURSE CODE: PH18/1C/PMSCREDITS: 5L-T-P: 4 - 3 - 0
+COURSE CODE: PH21/1C/PMS L-T-P: 4 - 3 - 0

-- 1. Explore the basic laws governing the behavior of matter in everyday life. - 2.
-Demonstrate practical knowledge and skill in understanding the elastic properties of solids. - 3.
-Solve the mathematical principles of fluid flow and surface tension of liquids. - 4.
-Identify the behavior of simple harmonic waves and Doppler Effect. - 5.
-Access the importance of ultrasonics and acoustic properties towards architectural development.
+1. Explore the basic laws governing the behaviour of matter in everyday life.

+2. Demonstrate practical knowledge and skill in understanding the elastic properties of solids.

+3. Solve the mathematical principles of fluid flow and surface tension of liquids.

+4. Identify the behaviour of simple harmonic waves.

+5. Access the importance of acoustic properties towards architectural development.

-UNIT I: Elasticity
+UNIT I: Elasticity:

-Introduction- Hooke's law - Elastic constants - relation connecting elastic constants -Poisson's ratio - Torsion: twisting couple on a cylinder - work done in twisting - torsional oscillations - Rigidity modulus and moment of inertia by torsion pendulum - Rigidity modulus by static torsion.
-15 hours
+Introduction- Hooke's law -Different moduli of elasticity - Work done in linear, Shearing and Volume strain - relation connecting elastic constants and Poisson's ratio - Torsion: twisting couple on a cylinder - work done in twisting - torsional oscillations of a body- Rigidity modulus and moment of inertia by torsion pendulum - Rigidity modulus by static torsion.